notm1ke/cobalt.ilefa.club/README.md

 Cobalt is a versatile platform offering many services to UConn students, including course information, professor ratings, dining hall menus, dorm reviews & imagery, classroom information, rec center traffic, and much more.

+## Important Information

+This project has been abandoned, and thus both this repository, and the v6 rewrite of Cobalt were open sourced.
+You can find the more up-to-date, less archiac and jank version of this project over at [@notm1ke/cobalt](https://github.com/notm1ke/cobalt).

+If you are interested in maintaining this project please contact me at [me@m1ke.co](mailto:me@m1ke.co) or on Discord at ``@notm1ke``.
+Would love to see this project live on, I've let UConn though and do not have the time anymore.

 ## Quick Setup

 Use npm to install Cobalt's required dependencies.